 1. Have completed nine undergraduate or graduate hours in the field of psychology.

 Of the nine hours, three hours need to be in counseling-related courses and three hours need to be in abnormal psychology.

 3. Upon review of submitted materials, candidate will complete an interview with the Program Director and receive endorsement for admission to the program.
-Interviews may be completed via distance technology or in person, and scheduling will be flexible to accommodate potential students.
+A writing sample will be collected at the time of the interview.
+Interviews may be completed in person, and scheduling will be flexible to accommodate potential students.